 - a) When locations of high strain are anticipated before a pipeline is put into service and/or discovered after a pipeline is put into service, strain demand monitoring processes or devices must be installed or implemented.
 The processes or devices must be installed or implemented, as applicable, either during construction (e.g., fiber optical cable) or during operation (inertial measurement unit (IMU), ground surveys, and aerial surveys).
-When the monitoring system is not directly on the pipeline, appropriate soil and pipe interaction models must be used to calculate the strains imposed on the pipe. - b) The resolution of the strain demand monitoring processes and devices must be consistent with that required to accurately determine strains up to the magnitude of the strain capacity, as determined in Condition 7.
-Tool inaccuracy is addressed in Condition 17(g)(iii) and must be technically considered. - c) DGLLC strain demand monitoring procedures must consider the limitations, accuracy, strain demand seasonal variability, and measurement intervals of the strain measurement.
+When the monitoring system is not directly on the pipeline, appropriate soil and pipe interaction models must be used to calculate the strains imposed on the pipe. - b) The resolution of the strain demand monitoring devices and processes must be consistent with that required to accurately determine strains up to the magnitude of the strain capacity as determined in Condition 7.
+Tool inaccuracy is addressed in Condition 17(g)(iii) and must be technically considered. - c) AGDC's strain demand monitoring procedures must take into account the limitations, accuracy, strain demand seasonal variability, and measurement intervals of the strain measurement.
 If monitoring devices have directional or accuracy limitations that cannot be offset through tolerances and safety factors in the procedures, multiple devices or processes for monitoring must be used.
 Unless the ILI is performed during the time of year when the peak strain is expected, the procedures must also account for potential seasonal variation in strain demand.

-- d) Data acquisition and analysis must be performed frequently enough to ensure the strain demand limit is not exceeded before mitigation measures can be implemented.
-The frequency of monitoring may be adjusted based on the site-specific strain growth rate calculations with safety factors using procedures that have been reviewed by PHMSA and received a response of "no objection."
-PHMSA may require an independent third-party review of the procedures and findings. - e) Whenever high strain conditions are identified, DGLLC must evaluate the sitespecific strain demand limit.
-For the strain demand limit evaluation, the site-specific data must include actual pipe geometry, stress-strain data, Y/T ratios, construction weld records, NDE results, and other recorded data that affects the strain capacity, as given in Condition 7.
+- d) Data acquisition and analysis must be of a frequency to ensure the strain demand limit on the SBD segments is not exceeded before mitigation measures can be implemented.
+The frequency of monitoring may be adjusted based on the sitespecific strain growth rate calculations with safety factors using procedures that have been reviewed by PHMSA's Western Region Director or Project Designee with "no objection."
+PHMSA may request an independent third-party review of the procedures and findings. - e) Whenever high strain conditions are identified, AGDC must evaluate the site-specific strain demand limit.
+For the strain demand limit evaluation, the site-specific data must include actual pipe geometry, stress-strain data, Y/T ratios, construction weld records, NDE results and other recorded data that affect the strain capacity as given in Condition 7.
 The appropriate safety factor, as given in Condition 6, must be applied to obtain the site-specific strain demand limit from the site-specific strain capacity.
-In lieu of site-specific data, the strain demand limit can be established based on the conservative values from the material, geometry, and weld records of the SBD Segment containing the identified high-strain condition.42 - f) Whenever high strain conditions are identified, DGLLC must evaluate the site-specific strain demand.
-For the strain demand evaluation, the site-specific geotechnical data must include burial depth, soil type, subsurface temperature information, water table height, and other recorded data that contributes to the evaluation and understanding of strain demand and strain growth at this location.
-If site-specific geotechnical data is not available, conservative assumptions must be used to assess future strain demand growth.43 The site-specific strain demand model must be calibrated to the pipeline strain measured at the high-strain location.
+In lieu of site-specific data, the strain demand limit can be established based on the conservative values from the material, geometry, and weld records of the SBD Segment containing the identified high-strain condition. - f) Whenever high strain conditions are identified, AGDC must evaluate the site-specific strain demand.
+For the strain demand evaluation, the site-specific geotechnical data must include burial depth, soil type and subsurface temperature information, water table height, and other recorded data that contribute to the evaluation and understanding of strain demand and growth of strain at this location.
+If site-specific geotechnical data is not available, conservative assumptions must be used to assess future strain demand growth.
+The site-specific strain demand model must be calibrated to the pipeline strain measured at the location of high strain.

-42 Procedures using conservative values must receive a response of "no objection" from PHMSA's Director or Project Designee prior to implementation.
+Procedures using conservative values must receive a response letter of "no objection" from PHMSA's Western Region Director or Project Designee prior to implementation.